Building Resilient Neighbourhoods

 By focusing on what we can actually do and control in our own neighbourhoods, resilient communities create new ways to support each other as neighbours, live in harmony with our natural environments, and strengthen our local economies.
 We start where we are, creating a ripple effect.

-Stacy Barter is a Learning and Community Engagement Specialist, and is involved as a facilitator of the Building Resilient Neighbourhoods Project.
-For over 20 years, Stacy has worked in sustainable community development with a wide range of communities, non-profit organizations, and public sector agencies in Canada and Latin America.
+Stacy Barter is Building Resilient Neighbourhoods’ Executive Director where she leads and facilitates a number of community resilience initiatives and collaborates as the Director Learning and Evaluation for the Hey Neighbour Collective.
+For over 25 years, Stacy has worked in sustainable community development with a wide range of communities, non-profit organizations, and public sector agencies in Canada and Latin America.
 Her recent work focuses on building neighbourhood-based engagement, public engagement on climate change and health, community resilience, and collective impact across sectors.
+In addition to her role with Building Resilient Neighbourhoods, Stacy supports this work as a co-founder and consultant with SHIFT Collaborative.
 Stacy holds a M. Ed. from Simon Fraser University, specializing in Adult Education, community development, and organizational learning.

 Our Funders & Partners